xelaj/mtproto/README.md

 }
 ```

-Thats it!
-You dont need any cycles, the code is fully ready for asynchronous execution.
-You just need to follow the official Telegram API documentation
+That's it!
+You don't need any cycles, the code is fully ready for asynchronous execution.
+You just need to follow the official Telegram API documentation.

 ### Docs are empty.
 Why?

 It is a pretty huge chunk of documentation.
 We are ready to describe every method and object, but its requires a lot of work.
-Although **all** methos are **already** described [here](https://core.telegram.org/methods).
+Although **all** methods are **already** described [here](https://core.telegram.org/methods).

 ### Does this project support Windows?

-Technically yes.
+Yes in theory.
 The components don't require specific architecture.
 Although we did not test it.
 If you have any problems running it, just create an issue, we will help.

 ## Who use it